In a recent article

 return qa, len(docs)

-def get_response(self, query) -> ChatResponse:
+defget_response(self, query) -> ChatResponse:

 return ChatResponse(answer="Please enter a question")